rjfarmer/mesa-on-a-stick/README.md

 though you may want to customize the pgstar inlist.
 There is also ./re photo_name to restart from a photo.

-In the folder is a sub-folder star-defaults (and binaries have both star_defaults and binary-ddefaults) which show the default inlists values for parameters you do not set yourself.
+In each folder is a sub-folder star-defaults (and binaries have both star_defaults and binary-defaults) which show the default inlist values, for parameters you do not set yourself.
 Editing these files will have no effect on the MESA run.

 Binary stars can be handled the same way as single stars except replace

-mesa-star-cwd with mesa-binary-cwd and
+mesa-star-cwd with mesa-binary-cwd

+and

 mesa-star-test with mesa-binary-test